Tree Surgeons Wolsingham

 Tree Transplanting Wolsingham (01388)

-The worldwide population is probably approximately in the 7 billion mark.
-The actual numbers naturally fluctuate and so this is a calculated approximation.
-However, we could replace the trees that are cut down every year if each one of those folks did actually plant a tree on Arbor day.
-We know that this is not going to take place.
+The world population is likely approximately in the 7 billion mark.
+The actual figures essentially fluctuate and so this is a calculated guess.
+The number of trees globally would be restored if each person planted a tree on Arbor Day.
+We know in reality that this is not likely to occur.

 Plant a Tree

-Hence, planting trees is something you should consider if you are worried about the air we breathe and the environment.
-As for planting a tree, I would not propose you just do this on a certain day every year.
-How about going out and planting trees weekly or at least every month?
-It is just a fact that a lot of people will not give any thought to conservation or planting trees, so we must make up for this ourselves.
+Thus, the suggestion is for those of you who care about the environment and want oxygen so you can live, plant a tree.
+As for planting a tree, I would not suggest you merely do this on a specific day every year.
+I am talking more or less once per month or even once every week.
+It is just a fact that some folks will never give any thought to conservation or planting trees, so we have to make up for this ourselves.

-I actually have a solution to the problem entirely even though people should nevertheless continue to plant trees whenever they can.
-It could be made a legal requirement that anyone involved in the felling of trees should replace every one cut down with two newly planted ones and this would go a long way to solving the problem.
+Whereas individuals should make the effort to plant trees, I have an idea that could solve this once and for all.
+It could be made a legal requirement that anyone involved in cutting down trees must replace every tree chopped down with two newly planted ones and this would go a long way to resolving the problem.

 Coming Soon: